awsdocs/aws-systems-manager-user-guide/doc_source/ssm-how-to-share.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Documents** in the navigation pane\.

 1. In the documents list, choose the document you want to share, and then choose **View details**\.
-On the **Permissions** tab, verify that you are the document owner\.
+On the **Permissions** tab, verify that you're the document owner\.
 Only a document owner can share a document\.

 1. Choose **Edit**\.